arduino/docs-content/content/hardware/09.kits/maker/starter-kit-r4/features.md

 <Feature title="Earn Your Official Arduino Certification" image="world-map">

-Use the exam voucher included in the box to take one attempt at the official Arduino Fundamentals exam online, and validate your new skills with an internationally recognized certificate.
+Use the exam voucher included in the box to take one attempt at the official Arduino Certification exam online, and validate your new skills with an internationally recognized certificate.

 </Feature>